The second rational homology group of the moduli space of curves with level structures: Introduction

 Here $i(\cdot,\cdot)$ is the algebraic intersection pairing.
-Such quadratic forms are classified up to isomorphism by their Arf invariant, and fall into two isomorphism classes.
-The stabilizer $\Mod_g(\omega)$ of $\omega$ in $\Mod_g$ is known as a {\em spin mapping class group}. \end{example}
+Such quadratic forms are classified up to isomorphism by their $\Z/2$-valued Arf invariant.
+The group $\Mod_g$ acts on the set of spin structures on $\Sigma_g$, and this action is transitive on the set of spin structures of a fixed Arf invariant.
+If $\omega$ is a spin structure on $\Sigma_g$, then the stabilizer subgroup $\Mod_g(\omega)$ of $\omega$ in $\Mod_g$ is known as a {\em spin mapping class group} (see, e.g., \cite{HarerStableSpin, HarerH2Spin}). \end{example}